codemagic-ci-cd/codemagic-docs/content/troubleshooting/help-and-support.md

 Please don’t forget to mark the issue as resolved once the correct answer has been found as this will greatly help others.

+## Codemagic Community Discord Server
+You can join the Codemagic Community Discord Server to connect with the Codemagic Team and chat with other Codemagic users.

+You can join the Discord server [here](https://discord.gg/pefznye93R).

 ## Billing enabled customers - Intercom
 In addition to the above, customers on paid plans can contact our support team directly using the chat widget available in their Codemagic UI.